Altin-py/1dQMOscillator/README.rst

-Create an input file 'schrodinger.in' containing (everything in atomic units): the mass, the interval considered with the number of divisions for its discretization, the first and last eigenvalue that should be included in the output, the type of interpolation that should be applied between the discretized points, the number of interpolation points and xy declarations and the corresponding xy declarations for the potential.
+Create an input file 'schrodinger.in' containing (everything in atomic units): the mass, the interval considered with the number of divisions for its discretization, the first and last eigenvalue that should be included in the output, the type of interpolation that should be applied between the discretized points, the number of interpolation points and x declarations and the corresponding declarations for the potential.
 Each independent parameter should be in a separate line.
 The input should look like the next example (for a finite potential well)::

 	2.0		        # mass